linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/Articles/The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns; Executives Swung From Hope to Despair in the Space of a Week.md

 ---
-title: The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns;
-  Executives Swung From Hope to Despair in the Space of a Week
-tags:
-  - alan_schwartz
-  - bear_stearns_collapse
-  - credit_crisis
-  - financial_crisis
-  - jp_morgan
 aliases:
 - Alan Schwartz
 - Bear Stearns
 - James Dimon
 - Michael Minikes
 key_concepts:
-  - Bear Stearns stock plunge
+- Risk-neutral measures and martingale pricing
+- Bond pricing and fixed income securities valuation
+- Ito's lemma and stochastic calculus applications
+- Monte Carlo simulation for derivatives valuation
+- Credit risk modeling and default probability estimation
+- Value at Risk and tail risk measurement
+- Interest rate swaps and term structure modeling
+- Interest rate caps, floors, and swaptions
+- Arbitrage opportunities and no-arbitrage pricing
+- Portfolio hedging and risk reduction strategies
+tags:
+- arbitrage
+- arch
+- calls
+- correlation
+- credit-risk
+- hedging
+- risk-management
-  - Clients withdraw funds
+- risk-neutral
-  - Fragility of trust
+- swaps
-  - Rumors of cash shortage
-  - Trading partner concerns
+- var
+title: The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns;
+  Executives Swung From Hope to Despair in the Space of a Week
 ---

 # The Fall of Bear Stearns Fear Rumors Touched Off Fatal Run On Bear Stearns; Executives Swung From Hope to Despair in the Space of a Week